camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 ## Client Credentials Flow

 The [OAuth 2.0 Client Credentials](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4) grant type is used to obtain a 2-legged Access Token that does not represent a user.
-This grant type can only be used when no personal user data is processed, and it is only a valid option to access the CAMARA APIs for these specific scenarios.
+The grant-type can only be used if agreed between between the API Client and the Telco Operator exposing the API, taking into account the declared purpose for accessing the API (cf. [CAMARA API Specification - Authorization and authentication common guidelines](https://github.com/camaraproject/IdentityAndConsentManagement/blob/main/documentation/CAMARA-API-access-and-user-consent.md#camara-api-specification---authorization-and-authentication-common-guidelines))

 ## Handling of acr_values